WojciechMatuszewski/programming-notes/aws-stuff.md

 * _Service Catalog_ **can be useful for Tags governance (making sure that resources have tags associated)**

+- can have **triggers** for different events like product deployment etc.

 ### Access Advisor

 - will tell you **what services have the user access to** and also **when he accessed them**.
 This is a tab within IAM users console